+855 (0) 86 665 567

 Roulous Group Temple

-A 15km dirt road that is in good condition, leaves Siem Reap nearby the bus station.
-The route leads through small rural villages green paddy fields (between July and January).
+A 15km dirt road in good condition, leaves Siem Reap near the bus station.
+The route leads through small rural villages and green paddy fields (between July and January).
 In the dry season (between February and June), the sights of the paddy fields are not as appealing.
-However, the route covers a great deal of interest as on the way stops can be made to see farmers at work, to meet local villagers and visit a local house or visit one of the schools or an orphanage (Chres Orphanage).
-The trip will be crowned with a visit to Bakong, Lolei and Preah Ko temples from where a car or van will bring people back to town over Highway 6.
-The flat roads and solid dirt trails are an easy cycle that leads mainly over non shaded roads.
-There is very limited traffic and mostly only bicycles and motorbikes will pass.
-Therefore, early morning start is recommended.
+However, the route covers a great deal of interest as on the way stops can be made to see farmers at work, meet local villagers and visit a local house, or visit one of the schools or an orphanage (Chris Orphanage).
+The trip will be crowned with a visit to Bakong, Lolei, and Preah Ko temples from where a car or van will bring people back to town over Highway 6.
+The flat roads and solid dirt trails are an easy cycle that leads mainly over non-shaded roads.
+There is minimal traffic and mostly only bicycles and motorbikes will pass.
+Therefore, an early morning start is recommended.
 It is recommended to cycle to Roulous and transfer back to Siem Reap.

 Total trip time: 4 hours